iohkedu-Mn2020/haskell-2020/docs/how-to-publish-to-students.md

 Everything committed to the _teachers-master_ branch is automatically merged to the _students_ _repository_ .

-In this diagram the dots in:
+In this diagram the circles in:

-- blue are the teachers master repository
+* purple are the teachers master repository
-- purple is the students repository which automatically gets updated with new content
+* pink is the students repository which automatically gets updated with new content
-- green is a feature branch, work in process in the teachers repository.
+* aqua-green is a feature branch, work in process in the teachers repository.

 ![Autopublish from teachers to students](img/Autopublishing.png)